 At the end of the procedure, a temporary urinary catheter will be placed in order to limit the risk of urinary retention due to the temporary swelling.
 This catheter can be removed at the first follow-up visit.
 Typical follow-up will include PSA testing at three months, six months, and one year, to evaluate the result.
 This follow-up can be performed by the treating urologist, or, if you traveled from a remote location, your local urologist.

-A large body of clinical evidence shows promising cancer control.
+HIFU provides an effective way to treat only the affected part of your prostate, preserving your overall quality of life.
+There is a large body of clinical evidence showing promising cancer control.
 Watch Dr. Lance Willsey discuss the benefits of targeted, precise Prostate ablation with HIFU which can offer the best outcomes for both Physician and Patient.
 HIFU allows the Physician to preserve a Patient’s quality of life.
 Patients maintain their continence and preservation of sexual function following HIFU treatment.

-Focal One HIFU is the ideal treatment tool to ablate just the diseased part of the prostate for the optimal preservation of quality of life.
-This latest HIFU medical device marketed is dedicated to focal therapy.
-The real-time imaging allows for precise local ablation in one session under general anesthesia, repeatable if necessary, with low risk of side effects.
+Focal One Robotic HIFU is a non-invasive option that allows you to return to normal activities sooner.
+For Prostate Cancer patients, this procedure requires no surgery, no incisions, and no radiation by the ability to ablate just the diseased part of the prostate for the optimal preservation of quality of life.
+This latest HIFU medical device is dedicated to focal therapy.
+The real-time imaging allows for precise local ablation in one session under general anesthesia, repeatable if necessary, with a low risk of side effects.

 DAYTONA BEACH, Fla.
 (22 January 2024) – Sean Creech Motorsport (SCM) came out of the box strong at last weekend’s Roar Before the Rolex 24, showing consistent improvement with the reintroduced Ligier JS P217 as the team prepares for its IMSA WeatherTech SportsCar Championship LMP2 class debut at the Rolex 24 at Daytona (NBC/USA/Peacock, 1:40 p.m.
 Saturday-Sunday).